Tim (Avicii album): Singles

-The first single to promote the album, "SOS", was released on 10 April 2019.
+The lead single of the album, "SOS", was released on 10 April 2019.
 A "Fan Memories" video for "SOS", showing quotes from fans about the impact Avicii had on them, was released the same day.
-"SOS" debuted at number one on the singles chart in Sweden on two days of sales.
+"SOS" debuted at number one on the singles chart in Sweden within two days of sales.

-"Tough Love" was released as the second single for the album on 9 May 2019.
+"Tough Love" was released as the second single from the album on 9 May 2019.
 The music video came out on 14 May 2019.
 "Tough Love" samples A.R.
 Rahman's track "Banarasiya" from the movie Raanjhanaa (2013).

 "Heaven" featuring vocals from Coldplay lead singer Chris Martin was released as the third single for the album on 6 June 2019.
 The music video, called a "tribute video", which used clips of Avicii in Madagascar (following his final concert), was released on 24 June 2019.

-"Fades Away" was released as the fourth single on 5 December 2019.
-While the album version features vocals from Noonie Bao, the single version features vocals from Costa Rican singer MishCatt to coincide with the Avicii Tribute Concert for Mental Health Awareness where she performed it live.
+"Fades Away" was released as the fourth and final single on 5 December 2019.
+While the album version features vocals from Noonie Bao, the single version features vocals from Costa Rican singer MishCatt to coincide with the Avicii Tribute Concert for Mental Health Awareness, where she performed it live.